-Represented an automotive executive in an investigation by a U.S. Attorney's Office.
+Represented a business executive in an investigation by a U.S. Attorney's Office.

-Represented two employees of a Japanese company in an investigation by the Antitrust Division of the Department of Justice.
+Represented two employees of a foreign company in an investigation by the Antitrust Division of the Department of Justice.

-Represented former U.S. Congressman William Jefferson in the Fourth Circuit appeal of his conviction on bribery and wire fraud counts.
-United States v.
-Jefferson, No. 09-5130 (4th Cir.).
+Represented a former U.S. congressman in the Fourth Circuit appeal of his conviction on bribery and wire fraud counts.

 News & Events